Punkmarkgirl is a freelance writer with a passion for DIY projects, natural health, and makeup featuring the best products for oily skin.

-You may think it's a bit extreme to call this a life-changing treatment, but think about it . . . how many hours do you spend every single day battling frizzy, curly or wavy hair.
+You may think it's a bit extreme to call this a life-changing treatment, but think about it . . . how many hours do you spend every single day battling frizzy, curly or wavy hair?
 If it's super curly, you probably apply gobs of product to fight frizz and puffiness.
-Wouldn't it be AMAZING to be able to blow-dry your hair & have it lay flat all by its self, with minimum styling?!
+Wouldn't it be AMAZING to be able to blow-dry your hair and have it lay flat all by itself, with minimal styling?!
 Think of all the time and frustration you will save yourself.

-Where to Purchase the Brazilian Keratin Treatment:
+Where to Purchase Brazilian Keratin Treatment

-I purchased mine, called Moroccan Keratin Treatment, on Ebay for $38.
-It came with four 4oz bottles, which included the clarifying shampoo to use in Step 1, the Keratin Treatment for Step 2, and the sulfate free shampoo and conditioner for after care.
+I purchased mine, called Moroccan Keratin Treatment, on eBay for $38.
+It came with four 4 oz bottles, which included the clarifying shampoo to use in Step 1, the Keratin Treatment for Step 2, and the sulfate-free shampoo and conditioner for aftercare.
 When the application process is complete, you cannot wash your hair for 3 full days.
 This time frame allows the keratin to sink into hair strands completely.

-Not technically, but if it does have Formaldehyde, it will last longer.
-Most Keratin Treatments that are sold in the US do not contain Formaldehyde.
-Although high concentrations of the chemical are found in just about pieces of furniture, window coverings & carpeting, the FDA has banned its use in hair products sold in stores.
+Not technically, but if it does have formaldehyde, it will last longer.
+Most Keratin Treatments that are sold in the US do not contain formaldehyde.
+Although high concentrations of the chemical are found in everything from pieces of furniture to window coverings and carpeting, the FDA has banned its use in hair products sold in stores.